mem48/geocompr/main.md

 The **raster** package support reading one layer by `raster()` and many layers using either `brick()` or `stack()`.
 More information about the raster representation in this package could be find in the section \@ref(raster-classes).

-The `raster()` function make it possible to read a simple single layer file (as in the first examples below) or to read just one layer (band) from a multilayer file (the second example):
+The `raster()` function makes it possible to read a simple single layer file:

 ```r